Homeowners hope for major disaster declaration as costs for cleanup and repairs rise

 “People ask me, 'What date, what date?'
 For the foreseeable future, I can see it's not going to be open, does that mean forever?
 Absolutely not, we are going to recover,” Manville said.

 That has landed many groups who regularly use the library in limbo.
 We met Santina Licata outside the library Thursday.
-She teaches English as a second language to non-English speakers.
+She teaches English as a second language to non-English speakers through EdAdvance Adult and Continuing Education.

 She has a new course beginning Tuesday and is still on the hunt for a new space along Main Street in Southbury to teach.